cris3000/ECommerce-Project/README.md

 An ECommerce website similar to that of Ebay.
 It allows users to buy and sell goods.

-The project used HTML, PHP, and CSS
+The project used HTML, PHP, MYSQL, and CSS